 Why a Big Mac Costs Less in China Than in the United States

-There are three ways to compare the economic output, or gross domestic product between countries.
-The one you use depends upon your purpose and how exchange rates and population would affect it.
+There are three ways to compare the economic output, or gross domestic product, between countries.
+The one you use depends on your purpose and how exchange rates and population would affect it.
 Here's a summary of the three ways, how they are calculated and when you would use them.

 Official Exchange Rate

 The most commonly agreed-upon measure is the official exchange rate.
 The country's government or central bank sets this rate.
 It tells you how much the bank will give you in exchange for one unit of your country's currency.

 An official exchange rate must be a fixed exchange rate.
 That means the values doesn't change according to the market's whim.
 Most central banks fix their currency's rate to either the U.S. dollar or the currencies of its primary trading partners.

 For example, China has traditionally maintained a fixed rate for the yuan, its national currency.
 China pegged the yuan to a 2 percent range against a basket of currencies that include the U.S. dollar.
 This lets China control its labor and manufacturing costs.
 That makes the prices of China's exports less expensive, so anything "Made in China" is more competitive in the global marketplace.